apify/apify-docs/sources/academy/webscraping/anti_scraping/mitigation/generating_fingerprints.md

 > Note that [Crawlee](https://crawlee.dev) automatically applies wide variety of fingerprints by default, so it is not required to do this unless you aren't using Crawlee or if you need a super specific custom fingerprint to scrape with.

-## Wrap up

-That's it for the **Mitigation** course for now, but be on the lookout for future lessons!
-We release lessons as we write them, and will be updating the Academy frequently, so be sure to check back every once in a while for new content!
-Alternatively, you can subscribe to our mailing list to get periodic updates on the Academy, as well as what Apify is up to.

 ## Generating headers {#generating-headers}

 Headers are also used by websites to fingerprint users (or bots), so it might sometimes be necessary to generate some user-like headers to mitigate anti-scraping protections.
 Similarly with fingerprints, **Crawlee** automatically generates headers for you, but you can have full control by using the [**browser-headers-generator**](https://github.com/apify/browser-headers-generator) package.